jcrachael/tictactoe/README.md

 ## The project

-A tic tac toe game that can be played in the browser made using JavaScript and object-oriented programming.
+A tic tac toe game that can be played in the browser against either another human player or against the computer (AI) made using JavaScript and object-oriented programming.

 ## To-dos:
-* Create an AI so the user can choose to play against a computer
-    * Implement `gameBoard.playComputerTurn()` which will handle the AI's turn
-    * Update `gameBoard.playTurn()` to call `playComputerTurn()` each time it is the Computer's (`playerTwo`'s) turn
-    * Initially the AI will be on "easy" mode, just choosing a valid square at random to place their marker each turn
-    * Once the "easy" mode is implemented, I plan to implement a "hard" mode where the AI is unbeatable
+* Improve the AI to make smart choices about where to place its marker rather than simply choosing a random available square

 ## Pseudocode